arp242/cantuse/README.md

 Right now this is just a basic commandline utility.
 A web version will be added *soon™*.

-Install it with `go get arp242.net/cantuse`, which will put the binary in `~/go/bin`.
+Install it with `go install zgo.at/cantuse@latest`, which will put the binary in `~/go/bin`.

 It uses the same data as caniuse.com (https://github.com/Fyrd/caniuse); you'll